Federated API management with workspaces

 Workspaces and other API Management features

-• Resource references - Resources in a workspace can reference other resources in the workspace and users from the service level.
+• Resource references - Resources in a workspace can reference other resources in the workspace and selected resources from the service level, such as users, authorization servers, or built-in user groups.
 They can't reference resources from another workspace.

 For security reasons, it's not possible to reference service-level resources from workspace-level policies (for example, named values) or by resource names, such as backend-id in the set-backend-service policy.